lamarquise/printf/README.md

 Gen Arg Str S():
-Most of the inards were passed of to functions created in gen arg str.c
+Most of the inards were passed of to functions created in gen arg str.c Similar to one for Ints, the str created by the Handle gets freed in case of error above the gen arg str.

+ft h str wid():
+Handle Str Width(), deals with the width for gen arg str s in handle str.c Moved to Handle Str from Gen Arg Str cuz self contained and needed the room.
+Many of the frees in error cases are handled by fstrjoin.

+ft str has wid():
+h str wid() was too long so moved some of it.

 #### Handle Char (lives in handle str.c)
 Ok so here is the bit that's really quite tricky.
 In the even you get a -